 The Group is subject to regulation in the countries in which its products originate.
-In the nine months ended 30 September 2020 and 2019, more than 95.1 per cent. and 95.0 per cent, respectively, of the Group's firearms originated in the Czech Republic.
-Therefore, the Group's firearm business is primarily regulated by Czech laws and regulations.
+In the nine months ended 30 September 2021 and 2020, approximately 80 per cent. and 85 per cent., respectively, of the Group's firearms originated in the Czech Republic.

 In the Czech Republic, the Group conducts its business operations under the Trade License issued by the Czech Trade Licensing Office and the Arms License issued by the Czech police.
 Although both licenses have been issued for an indefinite period of time, each of them can be revoked if the Group fails to comply with numerous applicable laws and regulations.
 Both of the aforementioned licenses require compliance with extensive statutory requirements, regarding, for example, the integrity of responsible persons and the members of the executive bodies of the relevant entities, the maintenance of an evidence of firearms, the security measures ensuring the maintenance of proper conditions for securing firearms or ammunition against abuse, loss or theft and other statutory requirements.
-Furthermore, Act No. 119/2002 Coll., on firearms and ammunition, as amended (the "Czech Weapons Act") stipulates that if an arms license is revoked on grounds of a violation of the act, a new arms license may only be obtained five years after the revocation.
+Furthermore, Act No. 119/2002 Coll., on firearms and ammunition, as amended (the Czech Weapons Act) stipulates that if an arms license is revoked on grounds of a violation of the act, a new arms license may only be obtained five years after the revocation.
 A license revocation would therefore have severe impacts on the Group and its ability to continue its operations and, consequently, its financial position.
 A failure by the Group to comply with applicable laws and regulations may also result in fines.

-The Group also produces firearms in the United States and is therefore also subject to numerous federal, state and local laws and regulations in the United States, including the rules and regulations of the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (the "ATF").
+The Group also produces firearms in the United States and is therefore also subject to numerous federal, state and local laws and regulations in the United States, including the rules and regulations of the United States Bureau of Alcohol, Tobacco, Firearms and Explosives (the ATF).
 If the Group fails to comply with ATF rules and regulations, the ATF may impose fines on the Group, or limit the Group's activities in the United States.
-In addition, the Group will have to apply for relevant licenses for the Little Rock Project and it cannot provide any assurance that all needed licenses will be obtained in time or at all.